priyapadma123/Data-Science---Internship-Test/3_Document_Extraction/README.md

   better demonstration of robustness than simply excluding them.
 Worth mentioning in the interview as a known limitation you're aware of, not something you missed.

-## Note for the interview

-This pipeline does classification and extraction in a single LLM call per document rather than a traditional OCR engine, because handwriting accuracy on generic OCR (Tesseract, etc.) is poor compared to a vision-capable LLM - that tradeoff is deliberate, not a shortcut.
-The regex layer exists specifically because LLM self-reported confidence is known to be poorly calibrated on its own; combining it with independent format checks is more defensible than trusting either signal alone.